-Hello and welcome to the Greenpeace family Hi!
-My name is Sam Wockner and I am a Mobilisation Campaigner at Greenpeace Australia Pacific.
-Welcome to the Ban the Bag campaign, I am so excited to have you on board.
-I've created this document to help you become a Ban the Bag Ambassador in your own local area.
-If you would like any additional support or think this document is missing something, please feel free to get in contact with me.
+Hello and welcome to the Greenpeace family

+Hi!
+My name is Sam Wockner and I am a campaigner at Greenpeace Australia Pacific.
+Welcome to the Ban the Bag campaign - I am so excited to have you on board.
+I've created this document to help you become a Ban the Bag Ambassador in your local area.
+If you would like any additional support or think this document is missing something, please get in contact with me.
 My email address is samantha.wockner@greenpeace.org.
 Happy campaigning!